 When you think you have read everything, when you think you are an expert in geography and history when you are sure about your travel expertise, bam, bam, bam, you hit your face with a glass door, something as beautiful and hidden as Luzhi appears in front of your eyes.

 Today, I have the pleasure of showing you this treasure.
 Come with me.
 Let’s walk through the streets and canals of this old lady.

 Luzhi is located about 14 miles (25 km) from Suzhou.
 The ancient name of the town is Puli.
 It consisted of two districts: Puli and Liuzhi.
 Liuzhi referred to the fact that 6 rivers passed thru the town.
 With time the name Liuzhi was pronounced as Luzhi and the name was changed later due to this fact.

 Of all the bridges, two stand out.
-The Zhengyang Bridge which is the biggest stone bridge in town and the Dongmei Bridge which is a totally circular bridge.
-Half of the bridge is under water and the other half is over the water.
+The Zhengyang Bridge is the biggest stone bridge in town and the Dongmei Bridge which is a totally circular bridge.
+Half of the bridge is underwater and the other half is over the water.
 That is so cool.

 You can also visit the Baosheng Temple.
 It was built in 503 and it contains nine clay arhats that were sculpted in the Tang dynasty.
 Arhat, in Buddhism, signifies a spiritual practitioner who has realized certain high stages of attainment.
 These arhats are unique in the whole country.
 The temple contains additional treasures from other dynasties.

 There is also an opportunity to visit Xiao House.
-In here you can observe the typical way of living of a rich Chinese family during the 19th century.
-You can observe the dining room, the kitchen, the living room and the patios.
-There are also exhibitions on how the people dressed on those times.
+Here you can observe the typical way of living of a rich Chinese family during the 19th century.
+You can observe the dining room, the kitchen, the living room, and the patios.
+There are also exhibitions on how the people dressed in those times.

 However, the genuine scenes or real sights are Luzhi’s canals and streets.
 There is where the masterpiece lays.
 To be able to do that is worth the trip.